 27:42 When she arrived, it was said (to her): “Is your throne like this one?”
 She said: “It looks like it.”
 “We (Solomon) were given the knowledge before her and were submissive.”

-Her hesitancy in identifying her throne seems to confirm that the Queen did not bow before any man, not even Allah.
+Her hesitancy in identifying her throne seemed to confirm that the Queen did not bow before any man, not even God.

 27:43 However, what she worshipped, apart from Allah, barred her; she was indeed one of the unbelieving people.

-During her visit the Queen of Sheba committed another faux pas, which, when it was pointed out to her by Solomon, caused her to change her mind about Allah.
+During her visit, the Queen of Sheba committed another faux pas that, when pointed out to her by Solomon, caused her to change her mind about Allah.

 27:44 It was said to her: “Enter the mansion”; but when she saw it, she thought it was a deep pond, and she bared her legs.
 He (Solomon) said: “This is actually a mansion made of glass.”
 She said: “Lord, I have wronged myself and have submitted, along with Solomon, to Allah the Lord of the Worlds.”